harshchilhate/Basic-data-visualization-with-matplotlib/README.md

 This project is based on **Chapter 15 (Generating Data)** from *Python Crash Course*.
 It explores how data can be **generated programmatically**, **simulated using rules and randomness**, and **visualized effectively** using Python.

-The work progresses from basic plotting to simulation-driven visualization.
+The work progresses from basic plotting to simulation-driven and probability-based visualization.

 ---